Abstract

 Magnesium is a mineral that is needed for various functions in our body.
-Read the article to know about magnesium deficiency, sources of magnesium, and more.
+Read the article to learn about magnesium deficiency, sources of magnesium, and more.

-Magnesium is one of the minerals essential in our body for various functions.
-It is present in bone and the third most mineral that is found in teeth out of which the dentin contains more magnesium than enamel.
+Magnesium is one of the minerals essential in the body for various functions.
+It is present in bone, and the third most mineral that is found in teeth, out of which dentin contains more magnesium than enamel.
 It plays an important role in maintaining the homeostasis of calcium and also helps in the prevention of skeletal abnormalities.
-It also has actions in various enzymatic reactions along with maintenance of muscle integrity.
-The daily requirement of magnesium is 240 mg per day for a 9-year-old to 420 mg per day for men.
+It also has actions in various enzymatic reactions along with maintaining muscle integrity.
+The daily requirement of magnesium is 240 mg (milligram) per day for a 9-year-old to 420 mg per day for men.

 It can lead to various hypo and hyper states.
 Though it is difficult to get excess magnesium from daily food, this can happen in people taking supplements.

 Although magnesium deficiency is a rare condition, it is important to know the symptoms that are seen during decreased levels of magnesium.
-Following symptoms can be experienced during magnesium deficiency:
+The following symptoms can be experienced during magnesium deficiency:

 1. Nausea or vomiting.